Lejo1/report/README.md

 # Reportlist

 This mod add a report list of players to minetest.
 A Player can only report an other player ones!

-Players can be reported by just typing /report <name>
+Players can be reported by just typing /report <name> <reason>

-You can show the report count using: /report_get <name>
+You can show the reportlist formspec: /reportlist

-And set it with: /report_set <name> <amount>

-Depends: xban2
-[Here](https://github.com/Lejo1/xban2/tree/report) is a xban2 fork with report count in gui.
+Reset a player reports with: /report_reset <name>

+It's compatible with xban and sban

-License: CC0
+License: MIT

 Created by [Lejo](https://github.com/Lejo1)